 MOD EUR/9A21A13/1

-11.41 After a notice is returned under No. 11.38, should the notifying administration resubmit the notice18bis and insist upon its reconsideration, the Bureau shall enter the assignment in the Master Register with an indication of those administrations whose assignments were the basis of the unfavourable finding (see also No. 11.42 below) .
-(WRC-12)
+11.41 After a notice is returned under No. 11.38, should the notifying administration resubmit the notice18bis and insist upon its reconsideration, the Bureau shall enter the assignment in the Master Register with an indication of those administrations whose assignments were the basis of the unfavourable finding (see also No. 11.42 below) ADD np.
+(WRC-15)

 ADD EUR/9A21A13/2